gillian-guide/gillian-guide.github.io/docs/en/index.md

 </div>

-If you are **only interested in something specific**, use the navigation bar to the left to pick your page of interest.
+If you are **only interested in something specific**, use the navigation bar on the left to select the page you are interested in.